Road Signs Quiz

 - MUTCD

-- The Federal Highway Administration manual that defines national traffic-control device standards for public roads in the United States.
+- The Federal Highway Administration manual that defines national standards for traffic-control devices used on public roads in the United States.

 - Regulatory sign